DarkBunniee/Drop-Form-Builder/README.md

 - Angular: A popular framework for building web applications with TypeScript.
 - JavaScript: The programming language used to add interactivity and functionality to the application.
-- [Add any additional libraries or tools used in your project]

 ## Getting Started